Izzah-1/Weather-Sphere/README.md

 # Weather-Sphere
-A modern weather application with dynamic themes, live weather updates, and a professional UI.
+A modern weather application with dynamic themes, live weather updates, and a professional UI.....